richgo/richjames.tech/src/pages/blog/2020-12-21-decoupled-digital-supporting-a-modern-business-with-micro-frontends-and-micro-services.md

 ![](/img/gp2.png)

-The code behind shows our mock json data which we are using instead iofa real data store.
+The code behind shows our mock json data which we are using instead of a real data store.

 The same behaviour should be reflected through our (not very polished) UI.
 You can see this by navigating to <http://localhost:3000/account>